brightsg/Dubrovnik/Readme.md

 not magic.
 Writing code against Dubrovnik still requires that you understand how your code will interact with the managed runtime.

-Dubrovnik provides two main classes: `DBMonoObject` and `DBMonoClass`.
-They can be thought of as wrappers around C# objects and classes. `DBMonoObject` serves as the base class for `System_Object`, our native wrapper to `System.Object`.
+Dubrovnik provides two main classes: `DBManagedObject` and `DBManagedClass`.
+They can be thought of as wrappers around C# objects and classes. `DBManagedObject` serves as the base class for `System_Object`, our native wrapper to `System.Object`.

 So to call a method with this managed signature: